‘The Young And The Restless’ Recap For Tuesday, July 10: Jack Decides To Find Out Who He Is!

 At the Abbotts, Jack (Peter Bergman) told Kyle (Michael Mealor) he couldn’t use the DNA from the bone Kyle found in Phillip Chancellor’s grave.
 Cane (Daniel Goddard) arrived, and he yelled about Kyle’s disrespect.
 Jack tried to intervene in their argument, but Cane told them both that even with DNA they wouldn’t get any stake in Chancellor.
 Later Jack told Kyle he had to know the trust about his DNA, so he decided to run the test.

 Cane left and ended up running into Nate (Brooks Darnell) at Crimson Lights.
-Nate opened up to his old friend and told Cane that his fiancée died and what a struggle it’d been for him.
+Nate opened up to his old friend and told Cane that his fiancee died and what a struggle it’d been for him.

 Finally, Ashley and Neil (Kristoff St. John) met up at the Dive Bar to discuss all the recent changes in her life.
 She risked everything, though by giving him some insider details about Newman Enterprises and a client that left who would be perfect for Hamilton Winters.

-See The Young and the Restless spoilers from Inquisitr to find out what happens tomorrow.
+See The Young and the Restless spoilers from the Inquisitr to find out what happens tomorrow.